inpsyde/wp-translation-downloader/docs/Configuration.md

 ## API - Custom GlotPress API endpoints

 WP Translation Downloader supports custom [GlotPress](https://github.com/GlotPress/GlotPress-WP) installations.
-That's useful to install _private_ plugins or themes which can't use "official" wp.org translation channels.
+That is useful when installing _private_ plugins or themes which can't use "official" wp.org translation channels.

-Custom GlotPress API endpoints are "resolved" from package names or types by the mean of the `"api.names"` and `"api.types"` configurations.
+Custom GlotPress API endpoints are "resolved" from package names or types using the `"api.names"` and `"api.types"` configurations.

-In those configurations, is possible to define custom endpoint URLs leveraging following placeholders:
+In those configurations, it is possible to define custom endpoint URLs leveraging the following placeholders:

 | Placeholder        | Description                                                 |
 |--------------------|-------------------------------------------------------------|